jinagii/Network-Study/Packet Processing/readme.md

+Packet Processing Study

-Client.exe has 4 cases which send divided packets to server.
+- Client.exe has 4 cases which send divided packets to server.

-Server should receive those randomly divided packets in order.
+- Server should receive those randomly divided packets in order.